na-na-hi/renget/archive/smgenskins.md

 			 - Primal Fire / Primal Steel *(Billows huge amounts of smoke, on top of flames)*

  - Artemis
+   -  Artemis used to have some degree of Advantage / Disadvantage in how visible her traps were, but as since all her traps appear identical + default to enemy players.
-   -  Recon Artemis has a harder to see ult + traps.
+   -  Recon Artemis has a harder to see floating Ult.

  - Artio
-   - Plushie?
+   - Plushie Artio is banned at an SPL level.
+No idea why.
    - Arctic Seer has the most transparent Heal-Beam VFX and the most well-defined boundary VFX on Brambles.
 Not much, but it does help.

  - Athena
-   - /
+   - \

  - Atlas
-   - /
+   - \

  - Awilix
-   - Paradigm Awilix banned at an SPL level, not for Skin Advantage, but because licensing bullshit.
+   - Paradigm Awilix banned at an SPL level - not for Skin Advantage, but because licensing bullshit.
-   -

  - Baba Yaga
-   - /
+   - \

  - Bacchus
-   - /
+   - \

  - Bakasura
    - Death Machine and Feaster Bunny Bakasura both use Bakasura's old animation rig, which is much less 'expressive', smaller and closer to the ground.
 Since Death Machine has additionally quieter SFX and is cheaper to pick up, it's the go-to tryhard skin for Bakasura; but both have advantage.
    - Laughing Skull Bakasura has EXTREMELY LOUD SFX.

  - Baron Samedi
-   - /
+   - \

  - Bastet
-   - /
+   - \

  - Bellona
    - Enyo Bellona has much, much louder voicelines, making it extremely easy to pin down where she is.
 Slight skin disadvantage.